Artist Residency Grants

 - Two recommendation letters from art professionals and colleagues, one of which should come from a reputed arts institution, organization, or education program that the applicant has engaged with.

 The submission review process is competitive.
 The Selection Committee will review all complete proposals and shortlist finalists to invite for an interview.
-Interviews may take place in-person or via Skype.
-Once all interviews are complete the Selection Committee will make a final recommendation and choose the visiting artist(s) for the year.
+Interviews may take place in-person or online via platforms like Zoom or Microsoft Teams.
+Once all interviews are complete, the Selection Committee will make a final recommendation and choose the visiting artist(s) for the year.
 Applicants can generally expect to receive a formal decision on the status of their submission within 6-8 weeks of the annual submission deadline.

-Questions regarding Artist Residency Grants, the application process, or status of a submission may be sent to firstname.lastname@example.org.
+Questions regarding Artist Residency Grants, the application process, or the submission status may be sent to firstname.lastname@example.org.